 In a step toward creating renewable engine fuels that are well-matched with current diesel fuel infrastructure, scientists report they can turn wet biowaste, such as food scraps and swine manure, into a fuel that can be mixed with diesel and that shares diesel’s combustion efficiency and emissions profile.

-The scientists report the findings in the journal
+The scientists report the findings in the journal Nature Sustainability.

 “The demonstration that fuels produced from wet waste can be used in engines is a huge step forward for the development of sustainable liquid fuels,” said Brajendra K. Sharma, a research scientist with the Illinois Sustainable Technology Center at the University of Illinois’ Prairie Research Institute and the study’s co-author.
 University of Illinois agricultural and biological engineering professor Yuanhui Zhang led the study.
 His former graduate student Wan-Ting (Grace) Chen is the first author of the paper and a professor at the University of Massachusetts, Lowell.
 Mechanical science and engineering professor Chia-Fon Lee and graduate student Timothy Lee led the engine tests.